ethereum/execution-apis/src/engine/specification.md

 4. Consensus Layer client software **MAY** poll this endpoint every 60 seconds.

-5. Execution Layer client software **SHOULD NOT** surface an error to the user if it does not recieve a request on this endpoint at least once every 120 seconds.
+5. Execution Layer client software **MUST NOT** surface an error to the user if it does not recieve a request on this endpoint at least once every 120 seconds.

 6. Considering the absence of the `TERMINAL_BLOCK_NUMBER` setting, Consensus Layer client software **MAY** use `0` value for the `terminalBlockNumber` field in the input parameters of this call.